High-tech-digital-modules/react-native-xbee-ble/README.md

 # react-native-xbee-ble

 This package wraps [xbee-android](https://github.com/digidotcom/xbee-android).
 Currently, only android is supported because xbee does not have Objective-C or Swift implementation.
-Support for ISO could be done but needs to be implemented base on e.g. [react-native-ble-manager](https://github.com/innoveit/react-native-ble-manager) and SRP authentication and packets encryption needs to be done.
+Support for IOS could be done but needs to be implemented base on e.g. [react-native-ble-manager](https://github.com/innoveit/react-native-ble-manager) and SRP authentication and packets encryption needs to be done.